 Section 475 MTM Accounting

-For more in-depth information about Section 475 MTM, including many nuances to consider in making an election, read Green’s Trader Tax Guide.
+For more in-depth information about Section 475 MTM, including many nuances to consider in making or revoking an election, climbing out of a capital loss carryover hole, and much more, read Green’s 2016 Trader Tax Guide.